hoonhout/1230058-os/readme.txt

+16 feb
+-Remember to update the repository with the new scripts -change the run script to read scripts from repository not 0prepare

 15 feb:
 -Dont forget to do dos2unix with the submit script otherwise the folder names are not found!
 -pip install netCDF4 (on the h6)
 -update all scripts for figure properties on the H6 -plmaps only for OS? why does it take so long to run?
-FIXED -make a script (later) telling us which runs are finished or still need to be done
+FIXED -make a script (later) telling us which runs are finished or still need to be done Caroline did it.

 14 feb: